XRPLF/xrpl-dev-portal/content/concepts/payment-system-basics/accounts/depositauth.md

 The Deposit Authorization flag introduces an option for those using the XRP Ledger to comply with such regulations without changing the fundamental nature of the decentralized ledger.
 With Deposit Authorization enabled, an account can only receive funds it explicitly approves by sending a transaction.
 The owner of an account using Deposit Authorization can perform the due diligence necessary to identify the sender of any funds _before_ sending the transaction that causes the account to receive the money.

-Deposit Authorization is intended to be used with [Checks](known-amendments.html#checks), [Escrow](escrow.html), and [Payment Channels](known-amendments.html#paychan).
-In this "two-step" model, first the source sends a transaction to authorize sending funds, then the destination sends a transaction to authorize receiving those funds.
-Deposit Authorization cannot be used with [Payment transactions][].
+When you have Deposit Authorization enabled, you can receive money from [Checks](known-amendments.html#checks), [Escrow](escrow.html), and [Payment Channels](known-amendments.html#paychan).
+In these transactions' "two-step" model, first the source sends a transaction to authorize sending funds, then the destination sends a transaction to authorize receiving those funds.

+To receive money from [Payment transactions][] when you have Deposit Authorization enabled, you must [preauthorize](#preauthorization) the senders of those Payments. _(Requires the [DepositPreauth amendment][])_

 ## Recommended Usage